Assessing Robustness via Score-Based Adversarial Image Generation: Related Work

 \section{Related Work}

-\textbf{Diffusion and Score-Based Generative Models.} Diffusion models \citep{sohl2015deep, ho2020denoising} and score-based generative models \citep{song2020score} received significant attention in recent years, owing to their remarkable performance across various domains \citep{kong2020diffwave, lienen2023generative, kollovieh2023predict} and have since emerged as the go-to methodologies for many generative tasks. \citet{dhariwal2021diffusion} proposed diffusion guidance to perform conditional sampling using unconditional diffusion models, which has subsequently been extended for more advanced guidance techniques \citep{nichol2021glide, avrahami2022blended}.
+\textbf{Diffusion Models.} Diffusion models \citep{sohl2015deep, ho2020denoising} and score-based generative models \citep{song2020score} received significant attention in recent years, owing to their remarkable performance across various domains \citep{kong2020diffwave, lienen2023generative, kollovieh2023predict} and have since emerged as the go-to methodology for many generative tasks. \citet{dhariwal2021diffusion} proposed diffusion guidance to perform conditional sampling using unconditional models.
 A recent study has shown that classifiers can enhance their robust accuracy when training on images generated by diffusion models \citep{wang2023better}, demonstrating the usefulness and potential of diffusion models in the robustness domain.

 \textbf{Adversarial Attacks.} An important line of work are white-box approaches, which have full access to the model parameters and gradients, such as the fast gradient sign method (FGSM) introduced by \citet{goodfellow2014explaining}.
 While FGSM and its subsequent extensions \citep{xie2019improving, dong2018boosting, lin2019nesterov, wang2021adversarial} primarily focus on perturbations constrained by the $\ell_\infty$ norm, other white-box techniques employ projected gradient descent and explore a broader range of perturbation norms \citep{madry2017towards, zhang2019theoretically}.
+In contrast, black-box attacks are closer to real-world scenarios and do not have access to model parameters or gradients \citep{narodytska2016simple, brendel2017decision, andriushchenko2020square}.
+As \oursacro{}-GAT and \oursacro{}-GAS rely on the gradients of the classifier to compute guidance scores, they are categorized as white-box attacks.